microsoft/playwright/docs/src/test-sharding-js.md

 ## Creating combined report in GitHub Actions

-Each test shard will have its own test report.
-If you want to have a combined report showing all tests results from all shards you need to add a job that will merge individual shard reports.
+In the previous example, each test shard will have its own test report.
+If you want to have a combined report showing all tests results from all shards, you need to add a separate job that will merge individual shard reports.

 ### Configuring shard reporting